BartoszCichecki/LenovoLegionToolkit/README.md

 LLT is started using Task Scheduler, so that it can launch with admin rights.
 Startup is delayed by 1 minutes (30 seconds in version 2.4.0 and up) to allow other components to start and be ready to use.
 If you don't see LLT in tray after a ~minute after seeing your desktop, create an issue.

-#### My motherboard was replaced and now LLT gives me incompatible massage.
+#### My motherboard was replaced and now LLT gives me incompatible message.
 What do I do?

 Sometimes new motherboard does not contain correct model numbers and serial numbers.
 You should try [this tutorial](https://laptopwiki.eu/index.php/guides-and-tutorials/important-bios-related-guides/recover-original-model-sku-values/) to try and recover them.
 If that method does not succeed, you can workaround by going to `%LOCALAPPDATA%\LenovoLegionToolkit` and creating an `args.txt` file.
 Inside that file paste `--skip-compat-check`.
 This will disable all compatibility checks in LLT.
 Use this workaround only if correct model number, serial number etc. can't be restored.